Project-Lovelace-HQ/lovelace-data-sync/README.md

-# PROJECT LOVELACE API
+# LOVELACE DATA SYNC

-This project is a TypeScript-based API that interacts with the Notion API.
+This project is part of **Project Lovelace**, which aims to develop a price tracker for the [Ludopedia](https://ludopedia.com.br/) website and integrate it with a [Notion](https://www.notion.so) Database.

+ **Lovelace Data Sync**'s main goal is to interact with the [Notion API](https://developers.notion.com/) to update database contents when requested.
+It is built with Node.js and TypeScript.

 ## Getting Started